-Bankruptcy is a formal insolvency process available to individuals only therefore it is not available to Companies.
+Bankruptcy is a formal insolvency process available to individuals only.
+It is not a process used by Companies (despite the term being used widely for businesses also).
 For a summary of our company bankruptcy advice and services follow this link.

-Anyone who has a debt of £750 or more can petition for their own Bankruptcy by filling out the necessary paperwork at your local County Court and paying a fee (currently in the region of £700).
+Anyone who has a debt of £750 or more can petition for their own Bankruptcy by filling out the necessary paperwork online and paying a fee (currently in the region of £680).
 However a creditor, or the court itself, can also petition for your Bankruptcy.

 Bankruptcies are usually dealt with by the Official Receiver (a government official) unless you have assets to be realised to pay to your creditors in which case an independent Insolvency Practitioner is likely to be appointed to deal with you case as per a rota system.

 Due to legal updates and changes, bankruptcies now last up to a maximum of 1 year (and not the 3 year period it was previously).
 This applies unless you are subject to a Bankruptcy Restriction Order or Undertaking to pay set funds into the bankruptcy estate for time exceeding that of the 1 year bankruptcy period.